 Operational risk is the risk of direct or indirect loss or damage to the Bank's reputation resulting from inadequate or failed internal processes or systems, from human error or external events that affect the Bank's image and operational earnings.
-The Bank assesses its primary sources of operational risk as IT risk, legal risk and reputational risk.

 Operational risk is inherent in every activity undertaken within the Bank, in outsourced activities and in all interactions with external parties.
-The Bank aims to reduce the frequency and impact of operational risk events in a cost effective manner and seeks to do so with a selection of internal controls and quality management, along with sufficiently qualified staff.
+The Bank's policy is to reduce the frequency and impact of operational risk events in a cost-effective manner.
+The Bank reduces its exposure to operational risk with a selection of internal controls and quality management, educated and qualified staff, and awareness of operational risk.

-Each division within the Bank is primarily responsible for taking and managing its own operational risk.
-Operational risk function is responsible for developing and maintaining tools for identifying, measuring, monitoring and reporting the Bank's operational risk.
-The Bank uses the Basel II standardised approach to the calculation of capital requirements for operational risk.
+Each division within the Bank is primarily responsible for taking and managing its own operational risk, whereas the ORCO provides a forum for decision making and monitoring of operational risk.
+Risk Management is responsible for developing and maintaining tools for identifying, measuring, monitoring and reporting the Bank's operational risk.
+The Bank uses the standardised approach for the calculation of capital requirements for operational risk.

-The Operational Risk subdivision serves as a partner to senior management and supports and challenges the senior management to align the business control environment with the Bank's strategy by measuring and mitigating risk exposure, with the view of contributing to optimal returns for the stakeholders.
+Risk Management serves as a partner to senior management and supports and challenges the senior management to align the business control environment with the Bank's strategy by measuring and mitigating risk exposure, with the view of contributing to optimal returns for the stakeholders.

 The Bank's losses due to operational risk are registered in the Bank's loss database.
 Loss events are analysed to understand the cause of the event and any control failure, and changes to controls are made where applicable to reduce the risk of the event recurring.
-Losses are categorised according to the Basel II event categories for operational risk.
+Losses are categorised according to the ORX event categories for operational risk.